 Travel plays a huge part in our lives and going on a journey is an exciting adventure but travel also puts life into perspective.
 When you’re out in the big wide world visiting a foreign land, it’s so much easier to be whoever you want.
-Here’s a collection of the best travel quotes to inspire you to take that journey, to live the life you deserve and fulfill your dream of exploring faraway places.
+Here’s a collection of the best travel quotes to inspire you to take that journey, to live the life you deserve and fulfil your dream of exploring faraway places.

 When you read these travelling quotes, remember that words are your wand and if these travel quotes inspire you, please share them with others.